 Along with the medications, I would feed him about two ounces max, then burp him.
 I took my time burping him which at times prolonged his feedings, but it also eliminated any excess air in his belly.
 I noticed less spit-up mishaps once I did this.
 Any excess air in the belly distends the stomach which can potentially cause hiccups.
 The AAP has more information about infant reflux:

 I’m not going to say this cured all hiccup and spit-up episodes for my son.
 There were still some nights that, no matter what I did, he’d lose his whole bottle and end up with hiccups.
 But, it noticeably reduced the frequency.

 If your baby overfeeds, the fullness can distend the stomach too fast which in turn can cause your baby’s diaphragm to go into spasms.
 Cleveland Clinic has some advice on how to avoid overfeeding your baby.

 Your best bet is to feed your baby less and twice as often.
 This may be a trial and error scenario for you as you learn what your baby’s triggers are and what methods work best for him.

 If you are breastfeeding.

 Breastfeeding is not an easy task to master.
 Some moms and babies get it down and some don’t.
-An important part of deciding whether to continue to breastfeed or not is to make sure your baby has a secure latch.
+An important part of deciding whether or not to continue to breastfeed is to make sure your baby has a secure latch.
 Unfortunately, this was something my son and I struggled with.

-If your baby does not latch well, he may be sucking in too much air which in turn can distend his stomach, irritate his diaphragm and cause hiccups.
+If your baby does not latch well, he may be sucking in too much air which in turn can distend his stomach, irritate his diaphragm, and cause hiccups.
 This does not mean that you should give up on breastfeeding right away.
 Most hospitals offer the help of lactation consultants who can coach you on how to practice the perfect latch with your little one.